La Liga Save of the Month

-Diego Conde is the first player to have won the award.
+Joan Garcia has won the Save of the Month award a record four times.

 The La Liga Save of the Month is an association football award that recognises the goalkeeper deemed to have made the best La Liga save in each month of the season from August to May.
 The award was introduced for the 2024–25 season.

 The first recipient of the award was Villarreal goalkeeper Diego Conde for his double save against Sevilla.
 Conde was also the first player to have won the award twice.
-Winning in February and March 2025, Espanyol goalkeeper Joan García became the first player to have won the award in consecutive months.
+Winning in February and March 2025, Espanyol goalkeeper Joan Garcia became the first player to have won the award in consecutive months.